MiguelGuedes1/TestCraft-AI/README.md

 ## 📌 The Problem

-QA engineers spend hours writing test cases manually — documenting scenarios that could be generated in seconds.
+QA engineers spend hours writing test cases manually, documenting scenarios that could be generated in seconds.
 Under sprint pressure, edge cases, security, and accessibility tests are the first to be skipped, leading to inconsistent coverage across releases.

 **TestCraft AI solves this.**